tthmok/599.90/project.md

 You will develop and give a ten-minute presentation based on your progress, and engage in a constructive critique session with your classmates.

 ***Deliverable***
 Submit a PDF report on your slack submission page and @ me.
 Include a link/download for your video prototype.
 Summaries of team meetings should be included in your appendix.
-Additional sketches should be included in your appendix.
+If you have additional sketches include them in your appendix.

 ## Part 3: Final Report